puzzlepeaches/ffufw/README.md

 ```

 ## Why?
-ffuf by default isn't great at handling multiple URLs and detecting junk URL paths.
-This tool aims to fix that by providing a wrapper around ffuf that will handle the following:

 `ffufw` is a wrapper around ffuf to make directory bruteforcing easier and more intelligent.
 The tool has the following features:

 * Multithreaded execution of ffuf commands for a list of URLs
 * Dynamic detection of technologies using gowappalyzer
-* Dynamic generation of ffuf commands based on detected technologies
+* Dynamic generation of ffuf commands based on detected technologies (includes custom wordlists and extensions)
 * Parsing of ffuf output to remove junk and identify potentially interesting endpoints
 * The ability to pass discovered URLs to gowitness for review
-* The ability to URLs utilizing a WAF from the scan
+* The ability to exclude URLs utilizing a WAF from the scan

 ## Getting started